vallurumk/sheffield-bioinformatics-core.github.io/training/training-network-2019-07-09.md

 endTime: 15.30
 city: Sheffield
 country: United Kingdom
 description: "High-throughput genomic data analysis is now a defining skill in the life sciences.
 There is already a shortage of researchers who can bridge the gap between computational approaches to data and biological insights, and this demand is only getting stronger.
-Bioinformatics training is under-provisioning in the North of England, with many small Bioinformatics teams at different institutes lacking the resources to deliver a full Bioinformatics training programme."
+Bioinformatics training is under-provisioned in the North of England, with many small Bioinformatics teams at different institutes lacking the resources to deliver a full Bioinformatics training programme."
 contact: bioinformatics-core@sheffield.ac.uk
 ---